Screeners can look like "a table with filters" until you have to ship and operate one.

 - exports (CSV) and shareability

-You do not need to match every advanced feature immediately, but you do need to match the experience fundamentals.
+You do not need to match every advanced feature immediately, but you do need to meet the experience fundamentals.

 Phase 2: Add "advanced" features worth paying for